burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 When a class data member is defined, we can supply a default initializer called a default member initializer.
 The default value is used whenever a constructor doesn't provide a value.

-This simplifies code and helps us avoid accidentally leaving a member uninitialized.
+This simplifies the code and helps us avoid accidentally leaving a member uninitialized.

 ```cpp
 class X {